 COUNTER-SURVEILLANCE DRIVING

-Counter-surveillance driving is an essential component of operational security for intelligence operatives, designed to prevent tracking and monitoring by adversaries.
-This practice is not only pivotal in the context of operations but also serves as a valuable skill set for civilian applications in personal safety and privacy.
+Counter-surveillance driving is an essential component of OPSEC for intelligence operatives, designed to prevent tracking and monitoring by adversaries.
+This practice is not only pivotal in operations but also serves as a valuable skill set for civilian applications in personal safety and privacy.

 The sophistication of counter-surveillance driving tactics reflects an acute understanding of surveillance methodologies and the psychological elements of pursuit, making it a critical skill for operatives in field operations.

-These driving strategies, while developed for use in high-stakes environments, have practical implications for everyday situations where individuals might feel the need to secure their movements against potential threats or unwanted attention.
+These driving strategies, while developed for use in high-stakes environments, have practical implications for everyday situations where you might need to secure your movements against potential threats or unwanted attention.

 VEHICLE PREPARATION